-- (a) On 6 February 2014, Samchem Sdn.
+- [a] On 6 February 2014, Samchem Sdn.
 Bhd. ("SSB") a wholly-owned subsidiary of the Company entered into a Sale and Purchase Agreement with Yong Tai Berhad ("YTB") to dispose off the 40% of the issued and paid-up capital of Yong Tai Samchem Sdn.
 Bhd. ("YTSSB") comprising 800,000 ordinary shares of RM1.00 each at a total cash consideration of RM800,000.
-As a result, YTSSB ceased to be an associate of Group. - (b) On 26 February 2014, Sam Chem Sphere Company Limited ("SCSCL") a 80%-owned subsidiary of the Company had completed incorporation of a wholly-owned subsidiary, Samm Sphere (Cambodia) Co.
-Limited for a cash consideration of RM32,800 (equivalent to 40,000,000 Riel).
+As a result, YTSSB ceased to be an associate of Group. - (b) On 26 February 2014, Sam Chem Sphere Joint Stock Company ("SCSJSC") a 56%-owned subsidiary of the Company had completed incorporation of a wholly-owned subsidiary, Samm Sphere (Cambodia) Co.
+Limited for a cash consideration of RM32,800 (equivalent to 40,000,000 Riel). - (c) On 6 August 2014, an investment property of a subsidiary was damaged by a fire outbreak and the amount of the investment property loss in the fire amounting to RM228,285.
+The Group had filed claim for the losses incurred.
+The insurance claim receivable is yet to be determined as at the date of authorisation of these financial statements. - (d) On 6 October 2014, Samchemsphere Export Sdn.
+Bhd., a 70%-owned subsidiary of the Company disposed its wholly-owned subsidiary, Samchemsphere Indochina (Vietnam) Company Limited ("SICL") to SCSJSC for a cash consideration of USD300,000.
+Consequently, SICL become a wholly-owned subsidiary of SCSJSC and the Company's effective ownership interest was diluted to 56%. - (e) On 4 December 2014, Eweny Chemicals Sdn.
+Bhd., a wholly-owned subsidiary of the Company entered into a Sale and Purchase Agreement with a third party for the disposal of a leasehold vacant industrial land with area measuring approximately 9,106 square metres for a total cash consideration of RM3,626,629.
+Accordingly, the said leasehold land was classified as non-current asset held for sale as at reporting date.
+The sale transaction yet to complete as at the date of authorisation of these financial statements.

-35. FINANCIAL INSTRUMENTS
+34. FINANCIAL INSTRUMENTS